ibowditch/userdocs/_build/html/_sources/kiosk.md.txt

 (eg. Maintenance, and Training).

 If that's the case, when you present your tag to sign-in, the system will ask you to choose which of the available events you wish to join.
-Just click on the appropriate event and you will be signed in to that.
+Just click on the appropriate event, and you will be signed in to that.

 ### Tips for organising a busy day